 “The Kennel Club International Agility Festival is the largest agility festival in the world.
 Anyone can enter their dog in the show and it’s a fantastic event for both competitors and spectators alike.
 We wish Diana all the best for the festival and with her treatment.”

 The Kennel Club International Agility Festival will be held at Rockingham Castle in Rockingham, from Thursday 11th August until Sunday 14th August.
 More than 2,900 dogs of all types, sizes and experience levels will compete across 16 agility rings, with dogs jumping and weaving their way around the various courses.
-For more information on the festival, visit this page.
+Read more information about the international agility festival.